Imilac

 Myself, Michael Cottingham, and Michael Farmer at the Imilac train station several miles from the strewnfield.
 Photo was taken by Wren Cottingham, Michael's wife.

 This is a photo is of the imilac strewnfield.
 Note our truck in the left-hand side of the photo.
 Near the top, center is the excavation hole made in the 1800s in an attempt to recover large specimens.
+Michael Farmer can also be seen in the photo.

 Another shot of the vast, dry strewnfield.
 It was very beautiful here and the quietest place I have ever been - no sounds from planes, cars, etc. The night sky was incredible.